django-cms/djangocms-frontend/docs/source/plugins/components.rst

 .. note::

     The navigation builds a menu from the current request, so it has to be rendered within a django CMS page request.
-Unlike the other components it cannot be rendered standalone with the ``{% plugin %}`` tag.
+Unlike the other components, it cannot be rendered standalone with the ``{% plugin %}`` tag.

 .. code-block:: django